TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 28/Matthew 28.9.md

 ---

-And behold, Jesus met them, saying, All hail.
-And they came and took hold of his feet, and worshipped him.
+As they went to tell his disciples, behold, Jesus met them, saying, "Rejoice!"
+They came and took hold of his feet, and worshiped him.